Category Archives: Residential Roofing

 Blog Cover Showing UV Rays Which Can Damage Asphalt Shingles

-It’s essential to keep an eye on your roof and identify warning signs of a compromised roofing system.
-In the following post, Roofer’s Guild answers the question: how does sunshine damage asphalt shingles?’
+Monitoring your roof and identifying warning signs of a compromised roofing system is essential.
+In the following post, Roofer’s Guild discusses the specifics of how sunshine damages asphalt shingles.

 UV rays damage asphalt shingles by breaking down their molecular structure, which can cause granule loss, cracks, and material degradation.